t1m0thyj/WDD-scripts/README.md

 2) export registry from Computer\HKEY_CURRENT_USER\Control Panel\Cursors
 3) convert .reg to PowerShell using this website. https://reg2ps.azurewebsites.net/
-4) replace my registry text with the output PowerShell script from the website in the MouseCursorSwitch.ps1 for light mode, replace these lines with website output: from line 10 ($RegConnect = [Microsoft.Win32.RegistryKey]::OpenRemoteBaseKey([Microsoft.Win32.RegistryHive]”CurrentUser”,”$env:COMPUTERNAME”)) to line 32 ($RegConnect.Close()).
+4) replace the lines mentioned down with the output PowerShell script from the website in the MouseCursorSwitch.ps1 for light mode, replace these lines with website output: from line 10 ($RegConnect = [Microsoft.Win32.RegistryKey]::OpenRemoteBaseKey([Microsoft.Win32.RegistryHive]”CurrentUser”,”$env:COMPUTERNAME”)) to line 32 ($RegConnect.Close()).